Cardi B invited to speak to influential Democratic group in Iowa

 Cardi B on Thursday asked fans to decide if she should accept an invitation from Polk County Democrats in the key state of Iowa to speak at a "reception of her choice" in May.

-Earlier this week, the influential Democratic group explained in a tweet that "as the center of the Iowa caucuses," they have hosted House Speaker Nancy Pelosi, Sen. Kamala Harris and Sen. Kirsten Gillibrand, "and many powerful women leaders."
+Earlier this week, the influential Democratic group explained in a tweet that "as the center of the Iowa caucuses," it has hosted House Speaker Nancy Pelosi, Sen. Kamala Harris, D-Calif., and Sen. Kirsten Gillibrand, D-N.Y., "and many powerful women leaders."

 Polk County's Democratic organization is the biggest in Iowa, a state that is traditionally an early stop for White House hopefuls.